opentechfn/i2l/README.md

 The overall process is divided in four stages:

 1. **Learn** `1st Week of Jan` : Self learning paths/Checklist will be provided to the participants so that they get aware aboout the tools and technologies.
+The learning paths can be found at <a href-"https://github.com/opentechfn/i2l/tree/main/learning-paths">https://github.com/opentechfn/i2l/tree/main/learning-paths</a>

 2. **Make** `2nd Week of Jan` : Hands-On tutorials will be provided to the participants so that they get an operational experience of the core concepts.